Lua script for checking the health of Devuan Linux package mirrors.

 Print the version.

 Print more verbose output.
-Normally only CRITICAL messages are printed. -v will print ERROR messages as well, -v -v WARNING messages, -v -v -v INFO messages, and -v -v -v -v DEBUG messages.
+Normally only CRITICAL and ERROR message sare printed. -v will print WARNING messages as well, -v -v INFO messages, and -v -v -v DEBUG messages.
 All messages are logged regardless.

 Keep any results from the previous runs, instead of deleting them before running the tests.
 This may or may not be obsolete.